maixnor/wu-quartz/content/semester 3/Quiz Questions.md

 Which of the following statements concerning international price and trade dynamics in the 19th century is/are correct?
 - **According to the weak law of one price, prices may not be identical but tend to move in the same direction across different regions.
-- **"Peripheral" countries in the global economy did not really engage in economic specialization.
+- "Peripheral" countries in the global economy did not really engage in economic specialization.
+	- you can also specialize in agriculture
 - **Japan provides an interesting example, as it shifted from autarky to trade, allowing us to observe the direct impact of trade on prices
-- Rates of return on investments were often higher in the "peripheral" than in the "core" countries of the emerging world economy
+- **Rates of return on investments were often higher in the "peripheral" than in the "core" countries of the emerging world economy
+	- real estate is free if you rob it from the locals!

 Which of the following statements about the industrial revolution is/are correct?
 - **The "industrious revolution" saw households increase their working hours to afford new consumer goods like tea and sugar.